Structured Learning Assistance (SLA)

 SLA-supported courses are designed to improve student success.
 These courses normally fall into one of two categories.

 - Courses to help students remove academic deficiencies: Courses such as MATH 1010, MATH 1530, HIST 2010, and ENGL 1010 have been designed for those students who enter APSU with ACT/SAT scores, which formerly would have placed them in developmental courses that carried no university-level credit and, therefore, did not apply toward a degree.
-The lecture portion of the SLA-supported core courses are meant to be identical to the regular sections of the courses.
+The lecture portion of the SLA-supported core courses is meant to be identical to the regular sections of the courses.
 Both meet 3 hours each week.
 In addition, students enrolled in SLA-supported courses must participate in a Structured Learning Assistance (SLA) lab two hours each week.
 By enrolling in SLA-supported sections of core courses, students complete their core requirements in Mathematics, History, or English while satisfying the requirement to address academic deficiencies.

 Historically challenging courses: Some courses that have historically been challenging to students now offer SLA-supported sections of the course.
 These sections provide the same content, but they also provide structured support to aid student success.